fromZeroToInf/Explorative-AD-in-Wind-Turbine-SCADA-Data-Using-an-AE/README.md

 torch needs to be installed manually!!

+The installation was tested on win11 and linux.
+It may happen that on MAC OS the internal package importing is corrupted.
+In this case you need to adjust the imports manually -> check root folder and relative folder expressions.

 # Requirements
 Make sure you have enough disk space available.
 50gb should be enough.
 Dataset: Please visit https://github.com/sltzgs/OpenWindSCADA or directly https://zenodo.org/records/5946808